 Included as an attachment to this staff report is a RTP and Regional Transportation Improvement Plan (RTIP) schedule.
-As this is a STIP funding programming year, the regional RTIP for 2026 will also be developed concurrently with the RTP update.
-As discussed in the following section, specific public engagement activities are still under development and as such are not included in this schedule.
 Key components of the proposed schedule are summarized below:

-- Board, TAC, and SSTAC provide initial direction/recommendations on RTP update-August 21st - September 4th - Public outreach materials and events finalized, scheduled, and posted September 2nd - Board RTP update and discussion as needed September 18th - Board RTP update and discussion as needed October 16th - SSTAC, TAC, and Board consider publishing Public Review Draft of the RTP November 5th 20th - 2026 RTP Public Review period November 21st December 21st - Board to consider certifying EIR Addendum December 18th - Board to consider adoption of the 2026 RTP January 15th
+- Board, TAC, and SSTAC provide initial direction/recommendations on RTP update-August 21st - September 4th - Public outreach materials and events finalized, scheduled, and posted September 2nd - Board RTP update and discussion as needed September 18th - Board RTP update and discussion as needed October 16th - SSTAC, TAC, and Board consider publishing Public Review Draft of the RTP November 5th 20th - 2026 RTP Public Review period November 21st December 21st - Board to consider certifying EIR Addendum December 18th - Board to consider adoption of the 2026 RTP January 15th item at November meetings.
+In an effort to provide committee members with more review time, staff will try to publish the meeting packet as early as feasible.